RadArcadeKid/CoffeeGhostGame/README.md

  * would the characters be able to bump into eachother in the ghosting phase? i.e being able to pass through a solid character if one was in a transparent phase, but if both are in transparent phase they will bump into eachother.
  * haunting function - long press, when pressed ghost haunts -> a repair meter will appear and will go down after a certain time of haunting
  *CONTROLLER: probably a a controller not keyboard, too many functions for keyboard - might get crowded
+ * the game has to be appropriately hard so that we can make sure that the players spill coffee every once in a while.

  Schedule + Core values: https://docs.google.com/document/d/1Wn5cHNnlkw_rQgnP4Xro0Bdj8sZR1zMKozzrnpinn2g/edit?usp=sharing